Cross Layer Optimization and Distributed Reinforcement Learning for Wireless 360{\deg} Video Streaming: Performance Evaluation

 We assume a network with $5$ users watching $5$ different videos, and whose distances from their serving SBSs are selected in the range between $15$ m and $35$ m.
 Simulations are run for a total of $50,000$ iterations.
 The channel between a user and an SBS is calculated taking into account both pathloss and Rayleigh fading, with a pathloss exponent of $2$.
 The downlink transmit power is $45$ dBm and the mmWave bandwidth is $1$ GHz, whereas the noise power spectral density is assumed to be $10^{-9}$ Watt/Hz and the beam gain is set as $f_{u,n}=10$.
 Each chunk transmission period starts by a beam alignment period that occupies $5\%$ of the chunk download time, after which we assume that the SBS and user are perfectly aligned for the chunk transmission period.

 FoV traces are obtained from real traces collected for users watching $5$ videos selected from the dataset in \cite{LOVRDataset17}.
-We use $70\%$ of these traces ($35$ users) to calculate the probability of a tile being in the FoV.
-Whereas the users considered in our simulations are selected from the remaining $30\%$.
+We use $70\%$ of these traces ($35$ users) to calculate the probability of a tile being in the FoV, while the remaining $30\%$ are used in our simulations.
 Furthermore, we use the same data to simulate the baseline schemes where the \texttt{FPS} variants are implemented with a probability threshold $p_{\textrm{th}}=0.01$.

 In Fig. \ref{fig:avg_reward}, we plot the average reward of the different schemes when the $5$ users are watching $5$ different 360 degree videos.
 Therein, we can see that the schemes with the proportional fairness scheduler fail to achieve reasonable rates, i.e. sufficient for a basic streaming quality.
 A high miss rate of FoV tiles results in negative reward values in both $\texttt{QPS-PF}$ and $\texttt{FPS-PF}$, which are considerably less than their values in $\texttt{QPS-PR}$ and $\texttt{FPS-PR}$.
 Note that $\texttt{QPS-PR}$ and $\texttt{FPS-PR}$ use the proposed physical layer approaches.
 Moreover, comparing $\texttt{QPS-PR}$ and $\texttt{FPS-PR}$, it can be shown that $\texttt{QPS-PR}$ achieves a lower average reward.
 The decrease is due to the high penalty paid for missing a high number of tiles in the FoV.
 This is a consequence of the nature of $\texttt{QPS}$ schemes, that prioritize assigning the highest quality to the tiles with high FoV probability, which result in failing to download the tiles with lower FoV probability.
 Both our $\texttt{PROPOSED}$ and $\texttt{FPS-PR}$ schemes achieve better performance in terms of the average reward.
 Indeed, our $\texttt{PROPOSED}$ scheme achieves significantly higher gains even in challenging situations (e.g., user $3$ watching video $3$).